Pernickety/rainmeter-todo-list/README.md

 Once you are done editing the file you can save and close it.
 Now click the Refresh button (furthest left) below the task list.
 Your changes should now be visible.

+## Alignment

+By editing the value for `Alignment` in `todo.ini` you can adjust the alignment of the tasks and action buttons.

+`ltr` - default, left align
+`rtl` - right aligned checkboxes and action buttons, tasks text left aligned within task text field

+> [!NOTE]
+> Any value other than `ltr` can be used for right alignment

+## Task Width

+By editing the value for `TaskWidth` in `todo.ini` you can adjust the width of the meter that displays the task.

 ## Planned Updates

-* Ability to delete tasks
+[] Ability to delete tasks
-* Ability to reorder tasks
+[] Ability to reorder tasks
-* Ability to set/unset tasks as recurring
+[] Ability to set/unset tasks as recurring
-* Ability to save task status as CSV for record keeping/analytics
-* Task action/completion log
+[] Ability to save task status as CSV for record keeping/analytics [] Task action/completion log
-* Right aligned variant
+[x] #4
+    - [] Additional style/alignment work
-* Option to use custom fonts
+[] Option to use custom fonts
-* !random
+[] !random